The Night Before:

 - He poured my drinks out because he didn’t want me to feel even worse than he knew I was already going to at our engagement.

-- In the morning, John didn’t go get coffee at all, he went down to the beach to move the lifeguard boat down to the waters edge.
-He knew I would decline his offer to get me something because I seldom drink coffee.
+- In the morning, John didn’t go get coffee at all.
+He went to the beach to move the lifeguard boat down to the waters edge.
+He knew I would decline his offer to get me something because I don’t usually drink coffee.

 Later That Day:

-My mom was waiting on the porch, already crying as we pulled up on our bikes.
+My mom was waiting on the porch, waving and crying as we pulled up on our bikes.
 She had quickly dressed the house with engagement decorations and had some brunch fare prepared.
-Both of our families were going to arrive for a intimate celebration.
+Both of our families were going to arrive for an intimate celebration.

-Despite the day dedicated to celebrating our engagement, after the actual proposal, John and I didn’t see much of each other until we sat down for a very late dinner at Diving Horse, one of our favorite restaurants on island.
+After the actual proposal, John and I didn’t see much of each other until we sat down for a very late dinner at Diving Horse, one of our favorite restaurants on the island.

 We were absolutely exhausted but overflowing with love and now filled with delicious food.
 We were finally engaged.